nutriverse/mwana/README.md

 <img src="man/figures/workflow.png" width="360px" height="900px" align="left" />Currently,
-`mwana` has the following functionalities that support the creation of a programmatic workflow described in the figure to the left.
+`mwana` has the following functionalities that support the creation of a programmatic workflow illustrated in the figure to the left.

 ### 1. Data plausibility checks of acute undernutrition anthropometric data of children 6-59 months old